 Making the transition to senior housing a successful and thoughtful journey

 How do you know when you or an aging loved one is failing?
-What signs should you look for and how do you assess the situation?
-Where do you begin to help a loved one make these challenging decisions?
+What signs should you look for and who can help assess the situation?
 What is the progression of care?
 Does your loved one require specialized care?
 How will your loved one’s wishes be supported and implemented?

-- Recognize the signs and symptoms that you or your loved one is declining in their independent setting.
+- Recognize the signs that your loved one is declining in their independent setting.

 - Consider the safety of your loved one in their home.

-- Start investigating the variety of options offered, i.e., home care, assisted living, nursing home care, to determine the best option.
+- Start investigating the variety of options offered, i.e., home care, assisted living, memory care and skilled nursing home care.

-- Research and knowledge will help prepare you and your loved one for the upcoming changes.
-Research online, visit facilities, talk to experts or hire a professional to walk you through this process.
+- Research online, talk to experts or hire a professional to walk you through this process.

 - Watch for signs and symptoms to make an early diagnosis and plan of treatment.

 - Review the Alzheimer’s Association checklist of common symptoms.

 - Make a list of questions for their doctor.